To step through the major concepts involved in building web applications, we are going to be building a simple note taking app called Scratch.

 - Add favicons, fonts, and a UI Kit using Bootstrap

-- Set up routes using React-Router
+- Set up routes using React Router

 - Plugin to the backend APIs to manage our notes

-- Accepting credit card payments in React
+- Accepting credit cards with the Stripe React SDK

 We think this will give you a good foundation on building full-stack production ready serverless applications.
 If there are any other concepts or technologies you’d like us to cover, feel free to let us know on our forums.